Mental Health Facts. https://www.nimh.nih.gov/health/publications/children-and-mental-health/index.shtml

 http://www.integralcare.org/wp-content/uploads/2017/09/150219_childrensmentalhealthplan_final2.pdf

-Mindfulness for Teens. http://mindfulnessforteens.com/guided-meditations/
+Mindfulness for Teens. https://www.mindfulnessforteens.com/guided-meditations

 National Child Traumatic Stress Network https://www.nctsn.org

-Suicide Prevention. https://www.nimh.nih.gov/health/topics/suicide-prevention/index.shtml
+Suicide Prevention. https://www.nimh.nih.gov/health/topics/suicide-prevention

-Self Injury Recovery. http://www.selfinjury.bctr.cornell.edu
+Self Injury Recovery. http://www.selfinjury.bctr.cornell.edu/

-Substance Abuse. https://www.samhsa.gov/topics/alcohol-tobacco-other-drugs
+Substance Abuse. https://www.samhsa.gov/find-help/atod

 FAQs